FbW-E01/TeamOne-StringsObjects/README.md

 //"adeeinsStttU"
 ```

-3. Function to convert ASCII to Hexadecimal format.
+3. Function to convert ASCII to Hexadecimal format:

 ```js
 console.log(ascii_to_hexa("12")); //3132
 console.log(ascii_to_hexa("100")); //313030
 ```

-4. Function to get humanized number with the correct suffix such as 1st, 2nd, 3rd or 4th.r
+4. Function to get humanized number with the correct suffix such as 1st, 2nd, 3rd or 4th:

 ```js
 console.log(humanize(1)); //"1st"